Transactional Email Dashboard

 Hard Bounce Events

-The Hard Bounce Events panel provides a detailed view of the specific causes behind Hard Bounced emails.
-Hard Bounces are delivery failures considered permanent and typically indicate issues with the recipient address or domain configuration.
+The Hard Bounce Events panel shows the specific causes of hard-bounced emails.
+Hard bounces are permanent delivery failures that typically indicate issues with the recipient address or domain configuration.

-The panel categorizes messages by the most common hard bounce reasons, helping administrators quickly understand what went wrong.
-You can click on each hard bounce card to be redirected to the Reporting area, where you’ll see a prefiltered view for each SMTP status code.
+The panel categorizes messages by common hard bounce reasons, helping you quickly identify delivery problems.
+Click any hard bounce card to view the prefiltered Reporting for that SMTP status code.

 Status | Description and possible actions | SMTP status code |